bdaiinstitute/lottery_tickets/README.md

 [🤗 SmolVLA + Libero](#smolvla-for-libero-lottery-ticket-examples) represents an experiment where a pretrained VLA checkpoint is taken (directly from LeRobot), and golden tickets are searched for over a multitude of task suites.
 We also include golden tickets we have found which can be evaluated.
 This is a good experimental testbed for examining lottery tickets with an open-source VLA, and on a multi-task setting.
 The policy used in our experiments comes from an off-the-shelf LIBERO checkpoint from LeRobot, so this reflects looking for lottery tickets in a model we didn't create.

 [✨ DPPO for robomimic](#dppo-for-robomimic-lottery-ticket-examples) includes the original DPPO robomimic checkpoints used in the DSRL project.
 We provide golden tickets for these policies, and code for generating new tickets and comparing against the base policy.
+This reflects a setting of using a a model we didn't create.

 # Franka-sim Lottery Ticket Examples